-Note that the 100-point restriction applies to the number of voltage points in the I-V tables and, for revision 2.1 through 3.2 models, the time points in the V-T tables.
+Note that the point-count restriction applies to the number of x-axis (voltage or time) points in the I-V and V-T tables.
 Not all I-V current points or V-T voltage points need to be used in the tables, but each table must contain at least two data rows.
 If necessary, the keyword "NA" may be inserted in the I-V tables for points in any of the corners.
 The only restrictions on the use of "NA" are:

-- the starting and ending points for the typical corner in the V-T and I-V tables cannot use the "NA" reserved word - if any data is present in the min or max columns, the first and last points cannot use the "NA" reserved word
+- the starting and ending points for the typical corner in the V-T and I-V tables cannot use the "NA" reserved word - if any data is present in the minimum or maximum columns, the first and last points cannot use the "NA" reserved word

-This last restriction permits models consisting of typical-only data, where the min and max corners contain only "NA".
+This last restriction permits models consisting of typical-only data, where the minimum and maximum corners contain only "NA".